saleor/saleor/README.md

 docker ecosystem.
 Please make sure, you have a running database with a dedicated user with granted r/w access.
 Please refer to the `.env-template` file to find out more about the configuration documentation.
-* The `docker-compose.yml` is configured to run on `network_mode host`, so make sure you have a well configured firewall.
-Otherwise your app ports could be exposed.

 ```
 # Clone git repository